alexKleider/phInfo/README.md

 teminal sometimes freezes.
 This can be remedied with the following 3 key strokes: Enter (the `Enter key`), tilde (`~`), period (`.`).

+<a name="7nasty">7</a>

+When attempting to log on you might be presented with a "Host key verification" failure.
+If so, look for a line that ends with ...ssh/known_hosts:7.
+Make a note of the number (in this case it's 7) and then delete the 7th line (or what ever number it is) in your ~/.ssh/known_hosts file.